STS-77: Crew

+Crew seat assignments

 Mission highlights

 NASA's flight of shuttle Endeavour was devoted to opening the commercial space frontier.
 During the flight the crew performed microgravity research aboard the commercially owned and operated SPACEHAB module.
 The mission also deployed and retrieved the Spartan-207/IAE (Inflatable Antenna Experiment) satellite and rendezvoused with a test satellite.
 A suite of four technology experiments known as the Technology Experiments for Advancing Missions in Space (TEAMS) also flew in the Shuttle's payload bay.

 The SPACEHAB single module carried nearly 1400 kg of experiments and support equipment for 12 commercial space product development payloads in the areas of biotechnology, electronic materials, polymers and agriculture as well as several experiments for other NASA payload organizations.
 One of these, the Commercial Float Zone Facility (CFZF) was developed through international collaboration between the U.S., Canada, and Germany.
 It heated various samples of electronic and semiconductor material through the float-zone technique.
 Another facility on SPACEHAB was the Space Experiment Facility (SEF) which grew crystals by vapor diffusion.

 The Goddard Space Flight Center's (GSFC) Spartan-207 satellite was used to deploy and test the Inflatable Antenna Experiment (IAE) which laid the groundwork for future technology development in inflatable space structures.
 It tested the performance of a large inflatable antenna during a ninety-minute mission.
 The antenna structure was then jettisoned and the SPARTAN-207 spacecraft recovered at mission end.